LemmenAid/Irish-tree-trivia/README.md

 #### The Footer

   * Featured on all pages, the footer section includes the Tree Trivia logo with a link to the home page.
-  * The footer section includes links to the relevant social media sites for Tree trivia.
+  * The footer section includes links to my (social) media sites.
 The links will open to a new tab to allow easy navigation for the user.

 ![Footer](README-files/footer.png)